Great Walks biodiversity project

-Air New Zealand invests in six large biodiversity projects alongside the Great Walks network – enabling 43,247 hectares of sustained pest control and the return of native birdsong to these special places.
+Air New Zealand invests in six large biodiversity projects alongside the Great Walks network – enabling over 43,000 hectares of sustained pest control and the return of native birdsong to these special places.

-The partnership funds goat control across 2,000 hectares and invasive weed control targeting tutsan, Spanish heath, brush wattle and Japanese walnut across approximately 1,700 hectares.
+The partnership funds sustained goat control across 2,000 hectares and monthly pest control targeting possums and rodents, covering 57 hectares around visitor campsites.

 Abel Tasman Coast Track